lkid73/sete_le/README.md

 - Downloard the latest version of the code
 - Make sure to rename the ressource `sete_le_5_0`
 - Put it in your `ressource` folder and ensure it in your `server.cfg`
+- If the resource didn't start up, make sure that your server is on Gamebuild 3258 or higher
 - Enjoy

 ## Do not edit or move files if you don't know what you are doing !!!!